mrandronov/NeuralNetwork-C/README.md

 ```
 > make
 ```
-And a 'main' executable should be produced.
+A 'main' executable should be produced.

 ## Execution

-> NOTE: Make sure the data folder has two `.csv` files: `mnist_test.csv` and `mnist_train.csv`.
+> NOTE: Make sure you have a folder named 'data' that has two `.csv` files, `mnist_test.csv` and `mnist_train.csv`, in the same directory that you execute 'main'.
+These are the csv files that should contain the testing and training data respectively.
 If the files are not there or are named incorrectly, the program will complain that it cannot find the training and testing data.

 Simple run the main executable: